 If you’re like me going to the doctor makes you feel a bit anxious especially when you aren’t sure what they are going to do at each pregnancy visit.
 Not to mention all the other thoughts running through your head questioning whether your actually pregnant or if you have some kind of health condition.

-Here is your appointment timeline broken down for you into sections from the first appointment to last appointment, I hope that this will make you feel less anxiety and give you a clear picture of what to expect during your doctor during your pregnancy.
+Here is your appointment timeline is broken down for you into sections from the first appointment to last appointment, I hope that this will make you feel less anxiety and give you a clear picture of what to expect during your doctor during your pregnancy.

 First Prenatal Appointment